dbrauner/aws-cda/07_65-DB-Provisioned-throughput-calculation.md

 ## Error codes
 * HTTP 400 - ProvisionedThroughputExceededException
 * You exceeded your maximum allowed provisioned throughput for a table or for one or more global secondary indexes.

+# Question
+You have a motion sensor which writes 300 items of data every 30 seconds.
+Each item consists of 5kb.
+Your application uses eventually consistent reads.
+What should you set the read throughput to?

+# Answer

+300 / 30 = 10 items per second.
+5kb rounded to nearest 4kb chunk is 8kb.
+8 / 4 = 2.
+This means you need 2 reads per item.
+2 x 10 = 20 reads per second.
+As the reads are EVENTUALLY consistent, 20 / 2 = 10.